ishtriestocode/python-concepts/README.md

 3. Lists
 Lists are ordered collections of items in Python.
 They are mutable, meaning their elements can be changed.
 Lists are created by placing comma-separated values inside square brackets.

+4. Tuples
+Tuples are similar to lists, but they are immutable, meaning their elements cannot be changed after creation.
+Tuples are created by placing comma-separated values inside parentheses.